 If in doubt, give for dry cleaning, that is my policy.
 Dry cleaning is recommended for combination colors that have a tendency to bleed.

 If you want to wash the clothes at home, remember that most bright colour clothes will bleed a little.
 It may be the loose dye in the fabric.
 This will stop in the subsequent washes.
 Use a mild detergent when washing the fabric.

 Use gentle cleaning techniques and detergents.
 Hand washing in cold water with a gentle detergent and a flat drying on a stand is preferred for bright colored clothes that are susceptible to bleeding

 On bright clothes which may bleed you should use only mild detergents.
 Do not test the dye with harsh detergents or bleach

 Do not expose clothing to high Temperature i.e Do not use hot water to wash colored clothes which may bleed.

 If you are sewing, use the fixatives in the pre-washing of fabrics, even before cutting them.
 If you have a garment, use these fixatives in the first wash.

 There are commercially available color fixatives like Retayne and Synthropol – these can be added to the rinse water to prevent bleeding of clothes.
-It is used for natural fabrics like cotton linen and also for rayon.
+It is used for natural fabrics like cotton, linen and also for rayon.

 Take the fresh fabric and then soak in the color fixative dissolved water – hot water is usually used.
-(Follow the instructions in the package of the fixative) Work the rinse in the fabric for about 2 minutes.
+(Follow the instructions in the package of the fixative) Work the fixative in the fabric for about 2 minutes.